-Examines the complex set of laws, regulations, and court cases have built up in recent years that govern the education of students with disabilities.
-Comprehensive introduction to the legal issues in special education, approached through the larger context of education law.
+Examines the complex set of laws, regulations, and court cases that govern the identification and education of students with disabilities.
+Provides a comprehensive introduction to various legal issues in special education through the larger context of education, law, equity, and inclusion frameworks.

-T EDSP 548 Special Education Classroom Management (3)
+T EDSP 548 Special Education Classroom Management with Empathy, Equity and Justice (3)